Dagny discography

-Norwegian singer-songwriter Dagny has released two studio albums, three extended play, 30 singles (including eight as featured artist), one promotional singles and 15 music videos.
+Norwegian singer-songwriter Dagny has released three studio albums, four extended play, 30 singles (including eight as featured artist), one promotional singles and 15 music videos.
 Dagny started her career as the lead singer in 2010, she signed a publishing deal with Cold Paris Record to released her debut extended play Things We Never Say.
-The next year Dagny release "Run River Run" with norwegian rock brand Vishu in 2011.
-Two years later during her tour a secound extended play The Living Room Tour Summer 2013 released as promotion CD under Far South Music LTD, in extremely limited quantity.
+The next year Dagny release "Run River Run" with Norwegian rock brand Vishu in 2011.
+Two years later during her tour a second extended play The Living Room Tour Summer 2013 released as promotion CD under Far South Music LTD, in extremely limited quantity.

 After five years of break in 2016, she came back to music and started to release music using only her name as the pseudonym.
 In the same year Dagny released her new single "Backbeat".
 In July that year, Dagny released her follow-up single "Fool's Gold".
-Both of these tracks were included on her thrid extended play Ultraviolet which was released in September 2016.
+Both of these tracks were included on her third extended play Ultraviolet which was released in September 2016.
 It was Dagny's first extended play to be released internationally in nearly six years to following her debut extended play.

 In 2017, she released two stand-alone singles "Wearing Nothing" and "Love You Like That" with the latter peaking at 38 in the country becoming her first entry on the list.
 She released another set of stand-alone singles in 2018, "That Feeling When" and "Used to You".
 These tracks were followed by the release of "Hit Your Heart".

 "Come Over" was released as the lead single from her debut album on 7 February 2020.
 "Somebody" was released on May 1 that year as the album's second single.
 It peaked at 3 on Norway becoming her highest charting track on the Norway list to date.
 Dagny released the first part of her debut album Strangers / Lovers in May 2020 and the second part in October 2020.

 Dagny released "Heartbreak in the Making" in April 2023.
 The song peaked at number 19 on the Norwegian singles chart.
 This was followed by the release of "Same Again (For Love)" in June 2023.
 "Ray-Bans" was released in September 2023.
 "Strawberry Dream" was released in April 2024.
 All of these tracks are part of her second studio album Elle, which was released on 7 June 2024.